Solar Grant Program

 Energy Retrofits for Public Buildings

-Solar Grants provide competitive funding to install solar at public buildings and facilities, such as schools, hospitals, civic buildings, and wastewater treatment plants.
-Solar Grants cut energy costs, reduce pollution, and showcase solar projects in communities across the state.
+Solar Energy grants provide competitive funding to install solar at public buildings and facilities, such as schools, hospitals, civic buildings and wastewater treatment plants.
+These grants cut energy costs, reduce pollution and showcase solar projects in communities across the state.

 Applicants must be public entities in the state of Washington, such as: